ECSatUW/ecsatuw.github.io/_posts/2018-01-20-getting-started-with-python.md

 If you do not already have Python 3 installed on your computer (or even if you do, but don't use Conda), we recommend using installing miniconda.
 Installation instructions for your OS can be found at [https://conda.io/miniconda.html](https://conda.io/miniconda.html).

+*Note:* If you want to be able to use the conda command in the Command Prompt or bash shell, check the Add Conda to PATH box during installation.

 After you have installed conda, you can run the following to update and test your installation: